Wohlstand/libADLMIDI/README.md

 * Add support of MIDI Format 2 files

 # Changelog
+## 1.4.1   <dev>
+ * License has been changed into LGPL 2.1+ include all previous versions of this library (Except for usage with DOSBox emulator which still require GPLv2+ license)

 ## 1.4.0   2018-10-01
  * Implemented a full support for Portamento!
 (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
  * Added support for SysEx event handling!
 (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)